Explore the irreplaceable role of human relationships in the robust world of prosthetic technology.

 Meet the panelists:

 At the age of 22, Erica was freshly out of college and on her way to starting a career.
 Her path of normalcy was interrupted when on a July afternoon in 2014 she had a traumatic motorcycle accident.
-After the accident, Erica chose not to let her disability affect my attitude.
+After the accident, Erica chose not to let her disability affect her attitude.
 She continues to be an athlete*; she runs, rides her bike, golfs, snowboards, and tries just about anything she can make her mind up to do.
-To this day, Erica educate individuals about amputation and shares her story with others.
+To this day, Erica educates individuals about amputation and shares her story with others.

 *If you have a body, you are an athlete – Bill Bowerman

 Dr. Albert Chi, M.D, Associate Professor of Surgery, Division of Trauma, OHSU

 Dr. Chi is a trauma surgeon whose practice includes critical care, trauma and acute care surgery.
 Dr. Chi has a background in biomedical engineering and a clinical research focused at improving the lives of individuals with traumatic injuries with an emphasis on motor control.
 Dr. Chi is currently the Medical Director of the Targeted Muscle Reinnervation Program at Oregon Health and Science University and has a research appointment the Johns Hopkins Applied Physics Lab in the Research and Development Department in the area of advanced prosthetics.
 Dr. Chi is also a Commander in the Navy Reserves and has served in Operation Enduring Freedom as the Director of surgical services in 2013.

 Shashi Jain, Innovation Manager at Intel